SuryakantaAcharya/EC2Setup/README.md

 reload the ssh service in both the VMs cmd - _sudo service sshd reload_

-Go to master and do _ssh-keygen_  copy the public key and paste in _authorized_keys_ file in agent.
+Go to jenkins-master and do cmd - _ssh-keygen_

-it's inside _/home/ubuntu/.ssh/_ you can fine the public key in the same directory and the auth file as well.
+It will create ssh public and private keys.
+Go to _/home/ubuntu/.ssh/_
+Copy the public key contents
+Go to Jenkins-agent and open .ssh/ folder
+There you will find _authorized_keys_ file.
+Open that and paste the public key from jenkins-master there.